ZJUVAI/NetV.js/docs/development-guide.md

 ## 2 Modules

 1. File extension must always be included.
+- Note: TypeScript (3.9.3) does not support import files with `.ts` extension yet.
+Thus please do not add `.ts` extension to the imported TypeScript files.
 2. Naming imports
     1. Module import names (`import * as name`) should be lowerCamelCase names derived from the imported file names.
     2. Default import names are derived from the imported file names and follow [the naming rules](#4-naming) based on imported object types.
     3. Named imports should keep the same name.
 Renaming requires caution.
 3. Do not create cycles between ES module.

 Example